Mahdi-Razi-Gandomani/B-Spline-Learnable-Activation/README.md

 </p>

-  - This visualization tracks accuracy on each task throughout all training epochs.
+  - The second visualization tracks accuracy on each task throughout all training epochs.
   - It highlights that B-Spline activations enable the network to learn new tasks while maintaining more stable performance on earlier ones, compared to the sharp performance drops observed in ReLU models.